ICAP

 Ricardo Mendizabal, MPH

-Ricardo Mendizabel leads ICAP’s team, providing technical support in this region on HIV prevention, diagnosis, and care.
+Ricardo Mendizabel leads ICAP’s Latin America team, providing technical support in this region on HIV prevention, diagnosis, and care.
 Prior to this role, Ricardo worked on other PEPFAR-supported projects in Latin America, including the implementation of national HIV drug resistance surveys.
 Ricardo is from Guatemala.
 He holds a Masters in Public Health with emphasis in epidemiology from Universidad Rafael Landivar.

 Jobs in Panama